 A student must apply for graduation online in Athena by the end of the first week of classes in the semester the student intends to graduate.
 Prior to the graduation semester, a student can change the graduation date in Athena.
-If a student needs to change to a later graduation date during the semester he/she was scheduled to graduate, the student must email the Graduate School Office of Enrolled Student Services office at gradinfo@uga.edu and request that the current graduation term be deleted.
+If a student needs to change to a later graduation date during the semester he/she was scheduled to graduate, the student must email the Graduate School Office of Enrolled Student Services office at graduation term be deleted.
 After it is deleted, the student must go back into Athena and reapply for a future graduation term.
 If this is not done, a student's file may be placed on inactive status, and the student will need to reapply for graduation.